Annie-Dhawan/8-Weeks-SQL-Challenge/3.Foodie-Fi/README.md

 9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
 10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)
 11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?

-### C. Challenge Payment Question

-The Foodie-Fi team wants you to create a new payments table for the year 2020 that includes amounts paid by each customer in the subscriptions table with the following requirements:

-- monthly payments always occur on the same day of month as the original start_date of any monthly paid plan
-- upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately
-- upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period
-- once a customer churns they will no longer make payments

 ***